 Although conceived as a place of formal learning, school, particularly since the expansion into the all-day school, is also a social environment in which pupils spend large portions of their day amongst peers and with adult educators.
 Since the federal government's 12th Child and Youth Report (2006), there has been growing support for the view that schooling which focusses solely on qualifications and selection (grading) must be expanded significantly with the goal of better coordinating and meshing formal learning (school) with non-formal and informal learning (child and youth services) and the relevant institutions.

 Due to the prevalence of all-day schools, it is inevitable that the life circumstances and lifeworlds of children and adolescents will become a relevant factor.
 All-day schools need to be equipped to handle all of the responsibilities and problems associated with skills-learning, pastoral care, upbringing and education.
-If this is to happen, the school must be receptive to incorporating – although not necessarily assimilating – expert perspectives and the real-world offerings of child and youth services into the cooperation on equal terms based on its individual profile.
+If this is to happen, the school must be receptive to expert perspectives and the real-world offerings of child and youth services.

 This framework creates prospects – both with and outside of the individual school – for cooperation between schools and child and youth services with other educational settings and providers of education in local education landscapes.